Elmarie Wendel

-Elmarie Louise Wendel (November 23, 1928 –July 21, 2018) was an American actress and singer best known as Mamie Dubcek on the NBC sitcom 3rd Rock from the Sun.
+Elmarie Louise Wendel (November 23, 1928 – July 21, 2018) was an American actress and singer best known as Mamie Dubcek on the NBC sitcom 3rd Rock from the Sun.

 Early life

 Born on a farm in Howard County, Iowa, one of five siblings, Wendel spent her childhood travelling with her musical parents and dancing with her sisters in and around the Midwest in club and concert hall venues, including the Grand Ole Opry.
 She eventually made her way to New York City where she appeared in, among other productions, the original 1959 off-Broadway production of Little Mary Sunshine, starring Eileen Brennan and John McMartin.
+Wendel is of German descent.

 Career

 A national touring company of Annie took her to Los Angeles, where she made a successful transition into film and television.
 She garnered the role of the eccentric Mrs. Dubcek on 3rd Rock from the Sun.
 From 1996 to 2001, she appeared in about 70 episodes of the show.
 She made appearances on such shows as Seinfeld, Love & War, Murphy Brown, Murder, She Wrote, and Empty Nest.
 She appeared in And the Band Played On and Far from Home.
 She had a recurring role as Gina, a lascivious assembly line co-worker of the title character on George Lopez.
 In 2008, she appeared on General Hospital in the recurring role of Peg.
 Her musical theatre credits include Wonderful Town, Cole Porter Revisited, Little Mary Sunshine and Gigi.